ceford/cefjdemos-data-jdm-help-en/articles/smart-search/smart-search-search-term-analysis.md

 ## Description

-Displays a list of phrases used by site visitors for site searching.
-The Smart Search component Option - **Gather Search Statistics** needs to be set to **Yes** to allow statistics to be collected.
+The *Smart Search: Search Term Analysis* page displays a list of phrases used by site visitors for site searching.
+The Smart Search component Option **Gather Search Statistics** needs to be set to **Yes** to allow statistics to be collected.

 ## How to Access